Quantum Amplitude Amplification Operators: Conclusion

 In future investigations, on the practical side, it is interesting to optimize quantum circuits of QAAOs, e.g. \cite{PhysRevA.101.032346}, and to make them fitted to quantum computing applications in practice, e.g., optimization \cite{10.1137/040605072, optimizaiton}, state preparation \cite{Soklakov:2005wx}, high-energy physics \cite{PhysRevD.101.094015}, cryptanalysis \cite{8490203, 10.1007/978-3-319-29360-8_3, PMCID:PMC7991734}, etc. From a fundamental point of view, it would be interesting to seek the characterization of quantum iterations for fixed-point quantum search.
-It is left open to have a fixed-point quantum search algorithm that finds a target with certainty and also with a quadratic speedup.
+It is left open to construct a fixed-point quantum search algorithm that contains both of the properties i) finding a target with certainty and ii) having a quadratic speedup.